MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     ![](media/15c129b836170de2f1bafa9c1d822535.png)

-3. Then, back in the screen that shows the 3 connectors, click **Allow**.
+3. Now go back to the screen that shows the 3 connectors and click **Allow**.

 Step 04: Configure the App
 =================

-Wait for a moments and you’ll see the edit interface.
+Wait for a moment.
+Power Apps Studio will then open and the app will default to the edit interface.

+In the next steps, you will be updating the connections used for the app.
+> The reason this has to be done is because Power Apps does not have the ability to automatically adjust the location of the files stored in your OneDrive.

+To update the data connections, follow the steps below:

-1.  **Open Data sources panel**.
-There are multiple types of connections that the app uses, nine of them need to be **reconnected**, to the tables in the **Excel files** located in your OneDrive see below:
+1.  **Open Data sources panel** located in the left navigation bar.

+    > There are multiple types of connections that the app uses, nine of them need to be **reconnected**, to the tables in the **Excel files** located in your OneDrive see below:

     ![](media/ba2a131d7c9fb8d3b95d9bd228e20755.png)

-2.  **Remove** the nine data sources showed in previous step by **clicking ellipses** behind those nine, choose "Remove" in pop menu.
+2.  **Remove** the nine OneDrive connected data sources showed in previous step by **clicking ellipses** for each one of the data connection and choose **Remove** in pop-up menu.

-3. Connect to OneDrive from Data sources panel under **"Connectors"** group, find **OneDrive for Business** from the group.
+3. Connect to **OneDrive** from Data sources panel under **"Connectors"** group, find **OneDrive for Business** from the group.

     **Click this connector**.
 The connection probably already exists, you just